Definition and Background of Haemophilus Ducreyi

-Also, there may be some complications when secondary (opportunistic) infection enter the place of the lesion leading to occurrence of phimosis in men, phagedenic ulceration due to secondary bacterial infection, and unilateral lymphadenopathy (50% of cases).
+Also, there may be some complications when secondary (opportunistic) infection entering the place of the lesion leading to the occurrence of phimosis in men, phagedenic ulceration due to secondary bacterial infection, and unilateral lymphadenopathy (50% of cases).

 A long-time tetracycline and trimethoprim-sulfamethoxazole (TMP-SMX) treatment of genital ulcers led to the emergence of the widespread resistant strain of H. ducreyi in developing countries.